aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 }
 ```

-This Javascript code shows you how to set the background color for only a portion of a text:
+This JavaScript code shows you how to set the background color for only a portion of a text:

 ```javascript
 var pres = new aspose.slides.Presentation();